Frank Henry Greteman: Priesthood

-Greteman was named a domestic prelate in 1953, and vicar general of the diocese in 1965.
+The Vatican raised Greteman to the rank of domestic prelate in 1953; he was named vicar general of the diocese in 1965.

 Auxiliary Bishop and Bishop of Sioux City

-On April 14, 1965, Greteman was appointed auxiliary bishop of the Diocese of Sioux City and titular bishop of Vissalsa by Pope Paul VI.
+On April 14, 1965, Greteman was appointed auxiliary bishop of Sioux City and titular bishop of Vissalsa by Pope Paul VI.
 Greteman received his episcopal consecration on May 26, 1965, from Archbishop Egidio Vagnozzi, with Archbishop James Byrne and Bishop Joseph Mueller serving as co-consecrators.

 Following the resignation of Bishop Mueller, Paul VI named Greteman as the fourth bishop of Sioux City on October 15, 1970.
 The main focus of his episcopate was Catholic education.
 He ordained Archbishop Dennis Schnurr of Cincinnati as a bishop.

 Retirement and legacy

-Upon reaching the mandatory retirement age of 75, Greteman submitted his letter of resignation to Pope John Paul II on December 1982.
+Upon reaching the mandatory retirement age of 75, Greteman submitted his letter of resignation to Pope John Paul II in December 1982.
 The pope accepted his resignation on August 17, 1983, and named Reverend Lawrence Soens as his successor.

-Frank Greteman died in Palm Beach, Florida, on March 21, 1987 at age 79.
+Frank Greteman died in Palm Beach, Florida, on March 21, 1987, at age 79.